annielcook/ac215-engai/README.md

 - Input to this container is source and destincation GCS location, secrets needed - via docker
 - Output from this container stored at GCS location

+_Following the Professor's advice, we didn't use Dask for a dataset of this size for now.
+We are eager to use it in subsequent changes._

 (1) `src/preprocessing/preprocess.py`  - Here we preprocess the FudanSELab data set.
 We read in the raw data from the source GCS bucket, and we turn it into a JSON file.
 We only kept the following data fields: 'class_description', 'class_name', 'fields', 'methods_info' which are relevant to our application.

 (2) `src/preprocessing/preprocesssql.py`  - Here we preprocess the SQL Create Context data set.
 We read in the raw data from the source GCS bucket, and we turn it into a JSON file.
 We only kept the following data fields: 'question, 'context' which are relevant for fine-tuning our application model.